funnisimo/fastiles/README.md

 Once you create a canvas, you can call draw on it as much as you want.
 When you do, it will automatically use requestAnimationFrame to batch the draw calls.

 If you want to resize the Canvas, use the `resize` method.
-If you want to change the glyphs, use the `updateGlyphs` method.
+If you want to change the glyphs, set the `glyphs` property.

 ## Example